dxAdam/Compilers/lexical_analysis/readme.txt

     lexico           - reference compiler (output is correct)

-    output           - the output produced when
+    output           - the output generated when
 		           ./lex testinputs/main.c output
 	               is run

     submitted.tar.gz - version that was submitted for grading